National Contest Judges’ Information

 If you are interested in the website and/or paper categories, you will be contacted with additional information regarding the specific judging process for those categories.

-Please note: This is only for the NHD National Contest.
-If you would like to judge for your local or affiliate NHD contest, please contact your affiliate coordinator.
+Please note: If you would like to judge for your local or affiliate NHD contest, please contact your affiliate coordinator.

 Entries are scheduled at specific time intervals, depending on which category you are judging.
 There will be a lunch break midday.
-You will receive lunch information based on the building in which you are judging.
-After your lunch break is over, you will return to your judging rooms and continue with the remaining entries for the day.
+You will complete evaluations for each entry and submit other paperwork.

 We sincerely hope that you are interested in judging at the national contest.
-Please contact us to sign up as a judge today!
+Please contact us if you are interested in being a judge.

 *The process described here varies for the website and paper categories.
 If you are interested in these categories, the process will be explained to you.

 NHD relies on consensus judging.
 That means that instead of giving entries numeric scores, you will be ranking them.
-You will be assigned to a team of 3 judges, one of whom will be designated as the captain.
+If you are confirmed as a judge, you will be assigned to a team of 3 judges, one of whom will be designated as the captain.
 It is important that everyone on your team agrees on the overall rankings of the entries you judge.

 Historical Quality (60%)

 - Use of available primary sources

 Relation to Theme (20%)